 - U-M utilizes a risk-based approach to help faculty, researchers, staff, and students to identify the data they use, understand its level of sensitivity, and how to best secure it.

 Not all data are the same.
 Some data require higher level of management and protection.
 The three university data classifications as defined in SPG 601.12 – Institutional Data Resource Management Policy are:

-See also Data Stewardship at U-M for information about how ownership of different data types is structured and organized, and for a list of campus stewards and managers who are ultimately responsible for data classification determinations.
+- A list of campus stewards and managers who are ultimately responsible for data classification determinations.

 Table: Sensitive Data Examples